This is the part 2 follow up to North Twentymile: Lessons in Perseverance.

 I anxiously stood one step above the ground, listening and vigilant.

 Quietly, I gently placed one foot onto the ground, not making a sound.
 I held my breath.
-Well… it was as if every horsefly in a 10-mile radius knew I was back because they swarmed me instantly!

 I ran all the way down the road, waving my arms, flapping my hat around, and trying my damndest to keep them away.
 As I neared the gate and my Jeep parked on the other side, I needed to make a fast plan for having my keys handy.
 The only problem with an old ’98 Cherokee?
 I have manual door locks and manual windows, which were all halfway rolled down!